 Table 2: Types of insurance plans

-Due to the constraints of space, I have not work out the numbers for insurance needed to pay for medical expenses, such as alternative medicine.
-You can read a more comprehensive write-up at www.diyinsurance.com.sg.
+Due to the constraints of space, I have not worked out the numbers for the insurance needed to pay for medical expenses, such as alternative medicine.
 But already with the above, you will see how expensive it is if Peter uses whole life plans to cover the most basic need of replacing income loss due to death, disability and a medical crisis.
 I have not even considered buying insurance to pay for medical expenses, such as alternative treatments (which you will need whole life plans).
-And if Peter buy a smaller whole life plan to fit his budget, he will not be sufficiently covered.
+And if Peter buys a smaller whole life plan to fit his budget, he will not be sufficiently covered.
 If he buys the full coverage, it takes up a large portion of his income that he does not leave enough to live a life now and also plan for his retirement.
 Yes, with whole life, he can get some money back later if he surrenders the policy in his later years.
 But what is the point of that when you cannot even achieve your goals now?
 Can you see Peter (and many of us) making the same mistake as Mark?

 I have been advocating the use of term plans since 2003.
 Why do I continue to do so?
 It is not because there are no uses for whole life plans.
 It is just that for most of our insurance needs, it can be easily solved through term insurances.
 Whole life plans are expensive and unnecessary.
 But almost 15 years later, I still hear of many buying whole life plans for all the wrong reasons and risked building their financial house wrongly.
 Insurance is a contingency plan, not a goal.
 You really don’t want to use it.
 But if you spend a large proportion of your budget on it, the only way to achieve your goal is for the contingencies to happen.
 And as most of you will agree, that’s silly.